momasta/omasta.net/content/en/posts/tech-spurt-quotes.md

 * DJ Miserable Cunt
   [https://youtu.be/isC6wq0n-QQ?t=5241](https://youtu.be/isC6wq0n-QQ?t=5241 "OnePlus 8 Series Live AMA - YouTube")
 * (Jeff Bezos retirement)
+David Beckham in his slaphead phase
+Alistair McGowan
+a skinnier version of Brian Glover
+Zack from JerryRigEverything
+Wallace from Wallace and Gromit
   [https://youtu.be/7J1RhkpnTws?t=270](https://youtu.be/7J1RhkpnTws?t=270 "Tech Spurt Weekly Ep48 | Nokia 1.4, Mi Air Charge, Stadia woes - YouTube")
 * …and you've also got new watch faces including kitties and big dumb dogs to distract you from how utterly miserable and shit everything is.